Kong/docs.konghq.com/app/konnect/gateway-manager/plugins.md

 ### Plugin configuration

-Manage {{site.konnect_short_name}} plugins through the [Runtime Manager](https://cloud.konghq.com/us/runtime-manager)
+Manage {{site.konnect_short_name}} plugins through the [Gateway Manager](https://cloud.konghq.com/us/gateway-manager)

 You can scope a plugin to an object, or apply it globally.

 * A **scoped** plugin applies configuration only to a specific service, route, or consumer.
-Set up scoped plugins through the Runtime Manager.
+Set up scoped plugins through the Gateway Manager.

-* If you want to apply a plugin **globally** &ndash; that is, to all services, routes, and consumers in a runtime group &ndash; use the Runtime Manager.
+* If you want to apply a plugin **globally** &ndash; that is, to all services, routes, and consumers in a control plane &ndash; use the Gateway Manager.

 ### Application registration